trusch/snakeos/README.md

 ## Build it

 Use the Makefile to build the game.
-The only dependencies are `podman` and `buildah` which are used to setup the build enviroment.
+The only dependencies are `podman` and `buildah` which are used to setup the build environment.

 ```
 make snakeos.img